Hydaspex/Commodities/README.md

 # Commodities

-Quantitative analysis of commodities with econometrics and ML algorithms.
+Quantitative analysis of commodities time series with econometrics and ML algorithms.